Essential Aftermarket Accessories for Every New Truck Owner

 Statistical data from SEMA (Specialty Equipment Market Association) indicates that the average truck owner spends approximately $2,000 on modifications within the first year of ownership.
 Furthermore, trucks equipped with high-quality protection like spray-in liners and hard tonneau covers retain up to 12% more resale value compared to unprotected counterparts.

-Critical Oversight: The Cost of Improper Outfitting
+Cost of Poor Outfitting

 The biggest mistake new owners make is "budget-shopping" for items that handle heavy loads or extreme weather.
 Choosing a low-grade plastic drop-in bed liner, for instance, often leads to moisture being trapped between the liner and the metal, causing "invisible" rust that can eat through a bed in humid climates like Florida or the Pacific Northwest.